Karl F. Lopker

-Karl Francis Lopker (December 19, 1951 – August 25, 2018) was an American business executive who served as CEO of QAD Inc and was a co-founder of Deckers Outdoor Corporation.
+Karl Francis Lopker (December 19, 1951 – August 25, 2018) was an American business executive who was CEO of QAD Inc and a co-founder of Deckers Outdoor Corporation.

 Early life and education

 Lopker was born in Los Angeles, California, and grew up in Downey, California.
 He attended Don Bosco Technical Institute and matriculated at the University of California, Santa Barbara from which he graduated with a B.S. in electrical engineering in 1973.

 Deckers Outdoor Corporation

 While a senior at UCSB, Lopker with fellow UCSB student Doug Otto created Deckers Outdoor Corporation in 1973.
 Lopker oversaw manufacturing of the production while Otto was responsible for sales and distribution.
 Despite a growing company, Lopker decided he wanted to work in software and was bought out by Otto in 1982.
 He joined QAD Inc as CEO, a company his wife, Pamela Lopker, founded.

 QAD

 Despite working at Deckers at the time, Lopker urged then-girlfriend Pamela to start QAD Inc. The Lopkers made the decision to write one of their software programs to be able to run on multiple computers, launching their program, MFG/PRO, and the company to international success.
 MFG/PRO was also the first manufacturing software program to use UNIX.
 Lopker also made the decision to recruit PeopleSoft employees after their Oracle acquisition and subsequent layoffs.